 Any gain from the sale of real estate in Delaware by an individual that lives in a different state is taxed at 6.75 percent.
 This applies to any gain minus any expenses of selling the real estate.

 Property Tax in Delaware

-Delaware property taxes are among lowest in the entire United States.
+Delaware property taxes are among the lowest in the entire United States.
 Delaware's average rate of property tax is 0.51 percent.
-This makes it the fourth lowest of any state in the U.S. The typical Delaware homeowner pays just $1212 every year in these taxes.
+This makes it the fourth-lowest of any state in the U.S. The typical Delaware homeowner pays just $1212 every year in these taxes.

 Delaware Tax on Cigarettes

 The state of Delaware increased the tax on cigarettes by $0.45 in 2009.
 Other products made with tobacco also had their rate increased.
 Cigars and tobacco, for example, increased the tax rate by 50 percent of the purchase price.